What is i3?

 Program Funding and Benefits

-i3 Scholars get full funding for program expenses, including transportation to and from Pittsburgh, campus housing, and most meals.
+i3 Scholars get full funding for program expenses, including transportation to and from Austin, campus housing, and most meals.

 i3 Scholars also receive a stipend: